Dinaw Mengestu: Career

 Mengestu's début novel, The Beautiful Things That Heaven Bears, was published in the United States in March 2007 by Riverhead Books.
 It was published in the United Kingdom as Children of the Revolution, issued in May 2007 by Jonathan Cape.
 It tells the story of Sepha Stephanos, who fled the warfare of the Ethiopian Revolution 17 years before and immigrated to the United States.
-He owns and runs a failing grocery store in Logan Circle, then a poor African-American section of Washington, D.C. that is becoming gentrified.
+He owns and runs a failing grocery store in Logan Circle, then a poor African-American section of Washington, D.C. that was becoming gentrified.
 He and two fellow African immigrants, all of them single, deal with feelings of isolation and nostalgia for home.
-Stephanos becomes involved with a white woman and her daughter, who move into a renovated house in the neighborhood.
+Stephanos becomes involved with a white woman and her young daughter, who move into a renovated house in the neighborhood.

 Mengestu's second novel, How to Read the Air, was published in October 2010.
 Part of the novel was excerpted in the July 12, 2010, issue of The New Yorker, after Mengestu was selected as one of their "20 under 40" writers of 2010.
-This novel was also the winner of the 2011 Ernest J. Gaines Award for Literary Excellence, a literary award established by the Baton Rouge Area Foundation in 2007.
+This novel was the winner of the 2011 Ernest J. Gaines Award for Literary Excellence, a literary award established by the Baton Rouge Area Foundation in 2007.

 Mengestu's first two novels have been translated into more than a dozen languages.

 In 2014, he was selected for the Hay Festival's Africa39 project as one of 39 Sub-Saharan African writers aged under 40 with the potential and the talent to define the trends of the region.

+In 2016, Mengestu became a board trustee at PEN America.
+In December 2025, he was elected to a two-year term as president of PEN America and chair of its board of trustees.
+In July 2026, Mengestu resigned from his position as the president of PEN America in protest of a controversial report on boycotts targeting Jewish and Israeli authors.
+In a statement posted to his Instagram, Mengestu wrote that his departure was due to "PEN America’s ongoing failure to defend free expression fairly and equitably, and about its production of work that supports suppression through bigotry and indifference."